anirudh-muthusundaram/anirudh-muthusundaram/README.md

 - 🔭 I’m currently working on AI Agents centered on Blockchain applications.
 - 🌱 I’m currently learning more about Langgraph and Langchain.
-- 👯 I’m looking to collaborate on projects involving Natural Language Processing and web automation.
+- 👯 I’m looking to collaborate on projects involving AI Agents and LLM Development.
 - 🤔 I’m looking for help with optimizing AI-infused search systems.
 - 💬 Ask me about: Web Apps, Machine Learning, AI Agents, MCP, Blockchain & NFTs.
 - 📫 How to reach me: anirudhms247@gmail.com